wso2/docs-is/en/docs/references/extend/rebranding/customizable-login-portal.md

     !!! tip
         In certain cases, the server might stop working after adding changes.
 In such a case, restart the server to check the changes.

-!!! note
+## Build the app

+To build the apps from the `identity-apps` source code:

+1. Add the developed custom layout folder into the `<IDENTITY_APPS_SOURCE_CODE>/components/login-portal-layouts/layouts` folder.

+2. Build the source code.
+The custom layout will be moved to the corresponding locations of `authenticationendpoint`, `accountrecoveryendpoint`, and `x509certificateauthenticationendpoint` apps.

+## Best Practices

-    - Use the following **best practices** when creating a custom layout:
+Use the following **best practices** when creating a custom layout:

 - Add a prefix for the new CSS classes so that the newly added classes will not conflict with existing classes.

 - Set `cache="false"` when developing a custom layout.
-(Make sure to remove the `cache="false"` in production code).
+Be sure to remove the `cache="false"` in production code.
-    - If you need to build the apps from `identity-apps` source code:
-        1. Add the developed custom layout folder into `<IDENTITY_APPS_SOURCE_CODE>/components/login-portal-layouts/layouts` directory.
-        2. Build the source code.
-The custom layout will be moved to the corresponding locations of `authenticationendpoint`, `accountrecoveryendpoint`, and `x509certificateauthenticationendpoint` apps.